industrial-data-space/trusted-connector-documentation/docs/_docs/opcua.md

 ---

+## TODO

+> Orphaned Page.
+Possibly Incomplete.
+Either Link or Delete

-In this tutorial you will read sensor measurements from an OPC-UA sensor and forward them to a REST service:
+In this tutorial you will read sensor measurements from an [OPC Unified Architecture](https://opcfoundation.org/about/opc-technologies/opc-ua/) (OPC-UA) sensor and forward them to a REST service:

 ## Start the Connector

 Download the [trusted-connector-examples_develop.zip](https://github.com/industrial-data-space/trusted-connector/blob/develop/examples/trusted-connector-examples_develop.zip?raw=true) file.
-Unzip the file in some folder, `cd` into the contained folder `example-getting-started` and start the connector with docker-compose:
+Unzip the file into a directory of your choice, `cd` into the contained folder `example-getting-started` and start the connector with docker-compose:

 ```bash
 $ wget https://github.com/industrial-data-space/trusted-connector/blob/develop/examples/trusted-connector-examples_develop.zip?raw=true -O examples.zip